programmingforyourself/fun-with-sleeper-fantasy-data/README.md

 The [venv-setup](https://github.com/kenjyco/base/blob/master/bin/venv-setup)
-script (provided by my [base repo](https://github.com/kenjyco/base)) will create a virtual environment named venv using the Python version in the `.python-version` file (if [pyenv](https://github.com/pyenv/pyenv) is installed), use pip to install the dependencies listed in `requirements.txt`, then use pip to also install the ipython, pytest, and pdbpp packages. (*You can use `venv-setup-lite` to do all that except for adding the last 3 packages if desired*).
+script (provided by my [base repo](https://github.com/kenjyco/base)) will create a virtual environment named venv, use pip to install the dependencies listed in `requirements.txt`, then use pip to also install the ipython, pytest, and pdbpp packages. (*You can use `venv-setup-lite` to do all that except for adding the last 3 packages if desired*).

-> If you have my base repo setup, but don't have pyenv installed, you can use
-> `pyenv-install` to install it before calling `venv-setup`.

 ## Running